kruize/autotune/tests/scripts/remote_monitoring_tests/fault_tolerant_tests.md

    - Deploys kruize in non-CRD mode using the [deploy script](https://github.com/kruize/autotune/blob/master/deploy.sh) from the autotune repo
    - Creates a resource optimization performance profile using the [createPerformanceProfile API](/design/PerformanceProfileAPI.md)
    - Runs the test that does the following:
-	- For the specified hours of metrics data it starts a loop to post 6 hours data each time
+	- For the no. of iterations it starts a loop
 	- In the loop, it creates the specified number of experiments
-	- For each experiment created, 6 hours of metrics data is updated (6 hours equal to 24 data points considering each data point / metrics corresponds to 15 mins interval)
+	- For each experiment created, 100 results are updated (each result corresponds to 15 mins interval)
-	- Once the 6 hours results are posted for all the experiments, recommendations are fetched for all the experiments
-	- Now the output of listExperiments API output is captured and kruize pod is restarted
+	- Once the results are posted output of listRecommendations and listExperiments API are captured
-	- After restarting the kruize pod, performance profile is created and listExperiments API output is captured
+	- Now the kruize pod is restarted and performance profile is created (temporary step until performance profile is loaded from DB)
-	- Both the listExperiment API outputs, that contains both metrics and recommendations data are compared
+	- Again the listRecommendations and listExperiment API output is captured and compared with the ones before restart
-	- Test is failed if the output doesn't match if not the loop continues
+	- If kruize restart fails test is exited if not the loop continues

 ## Prerequisites for running the tests:
 - Minikube setup or access to Openshift cluster